elvinlimpin/c11-chatgpt/README.md

 }
 ```
 ### Refining output / Checkpoint 1.2
-Edit the console log such that the output is only the response like so:
+Edit the console log such that the message from ChatGPT is the only response like so:
 ```
 c11-chatgpt % node assistant.js
 Assistant is typing...

 How can I assist you today?
 ```
-_(Output may vary)_
+_(Assistant output may vary)_

 ## Exercise 2

-Now that we have are using the ChatGPT API, let's extend the application so that it takes user input.
+Now that we have are using the ChatGPT API, let's extend the app so that it takes user input.
 For exercise 2, we will pass in code which we want ChatGPT to analyze.

 ### Implementing user input
 We will be implementing user input using the cli.